gaelic-ghost/talkToMePy/README.md

 # TalkToMePy

-Local Qwen3 VoiceDesign TTS service built with FastAPI.
+Proof of concept Local Qwen3 VoiceDesign TTS service built with FastAPI.
+Not actively supported, please see my [SpeakToUser MCP](github/com/gaelic-ghost/speak-to-user) instead for a better experience with ongoing support and updates.

 ## Status